dmwm/CMSKubernetes/kubernetes/rucio/README.md

 # To upgrade the servers

 The above is what is needed to get things bootstrapped the first time.

+You can fetch new helm charts with the command

+    helm3 repo update

+So that you are running the most recent versions of configurations of all the software.
-After this, you can modify the various yaml files and
+To make your own changes to the Rucio setup, modify the various yaml files and

     export KUBECONFIG=[as above]
     cd CMSKubernetes/kubernetes/rucio